SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 love that speaks the Language of the World."

 - "Men dream more about coming home than about leaving,"

-- "what one finds is made of pure matter, it will never spoil.
-And one can always come back.
-If what you had found was only"

 - "If what one finds is made of pure matter, it will never spoil.
 And one can always come back.
 If what you had found was only a moment of light, like the